 So with that, let’s go to a hot August afternoon down at Keesler AFB in Biloxi, Mississippi, where my dad and his friend had some rare time off and wanted to leave the base for an afternoon at the movies.
 They both left the base with thoughts of the movie, popcorn, and cokes on their minds.

 They learned that they had to change their minds.
 I’ll let dad tell the rest of the story, unedited, in his own words:

 I had a friend down there.
 His name was George, and I could see it was a really different experience for him than for me, for he was black and I was white.
 I’ve never had that sort of a problem before.
 We wanted to see a movie in our free time and I even said I’d pay for it.
 We went downtown and went up to the ticket seller, and I offered to pay for the tickets.
 She’d let me pay alright, but we couldn’t sit together because of the color problem, so we separated, and he sat in one row and I sat in the next one up.
 When we got out of the movie I wanted to take him and buy him a coke, but we couldn’t even do that.
 We never went downtown again, though we did keep in touch for several years.

-It got me thinking – I learned something from dad about what was important in friendships.
+And it got me thinking – I learned something from dad about what was important in friendships.
 Years later my wife and I were invited to my friend Al’s wedding.
-I had told her about Al, and I’d told her about his friend Oscar, who, with his looks (well north of six feet tall, black, sculpted shoulders, and the last time I saw him, shaved completely bald) was able to use his looks and physique to his advantage in his profession
+She’d grown up in a very segregated part of the country, and I hadn’t.
+(Dad, as mentioned above, had been in the Air Force and we’d been stationed all over the world.)
+I had told her about Al, and I’d told her about his friend Oscar, who, with his looks (well north of six feet tall, black, sculpted shoulders, and the last time I saw him, shaved completely bald) was able to use his looks and physique to his advantage in his profession.

 As we were heading for the wedding, she asked, trying to remember my description, “Now Oscar’s the black one, right?” –